 - You can buy only 1,000,000 points per account per year

-- You can pool your partner’s points into your account
+- You can pool other people’s points into your account for free

 - Your purchase will be processed by Points.com